-Once a student has been absent for three (3) consecutive school days, the parent may call the school counselors and request assignments.
-Teachers are normally given 24 hours to return assignments to the school counselor.
+Once a student has been absent for three (3) consecutive school days, the parent may call the Counseling Center at 630-784-7325 (North) or 630-784-7206 (South) and request assignments.
+If calls are received by 8:00 a.m., every effort will be made to have the assignments available at 2:30 p.m. the following day.
+Teachers are normally given 24 hours to return assignments to the Counseling Center.
 Parents are asked to utilize this procedure in lieu of contacting teachers directly, either through phone contact or email, to ensure accurate tracking of the flow of assignments to and from school.
+Students with extended absences may be eligible for homebound tutoring; parents should contact the Nurse's Office for additional information.